SAP/ui5-tooling/docs/updates/migrate-v3.md

 As a replacement, the new 'minify' task and 'minifier' processor can be used.

+!!! note
-Note: The minify task is executed earlier, before the bundling process takes place.
+    The minify task is executed earlier, before the bundling process takes place.
 Any existing 'beforeTask' or 'afterTask' configuration of custom tasks might need to be adapted to cater for this change.

+In addition, the task 'generateVersionInfo' is no longer executed for application projects by default.
+It can be re-enable by using the `--include-task` parameter.

-Updated list of standard tasks:
+**Updated list of standard tasks:**

 | Task | Type `application` | Type `library` | Type `theme-library` |
 | ---- | :----: | :----: | :----: |